Morten Andersen: Atlanta Falcons, 1995–2000

+Intermittent years, 2001–2004

 Andersen went on to play with the New York Giants for the 2001 season, followed by the Kansas City Chiefs the following two seasons.
 In the 2004 offseason, Andersen was beaten out for the kicking job by rookie Lawrence Tynes.
 He was released by the Chiefs for the final roster cut, and was subsequently signed by the Vikings.
 Although his leg strength had declined greatly with age, he continued to prove himself accurate for field goals.
 Having not been signed by a team following the 2004 season, he became a free agent and did not play in 2005.
 He announced NFL Europe games in the 2005 season.

+Atlanta Falcons, 2006–2007

 In January 2006, Andersen was inducted as the first member of the Danish American Football Federation Hall of Fame.
 Later that year, Andersen returned to the NFL, re-signing with the Atlanta Falcons; Andersen was brought in to help Michael Koenen, who was at the time performing double duty as punter and kicker (an extremely rare occurrence in the NFL) missing several field goals in that capacity, and Koenen reverted to strictly punting after Andersen's signing.
 His first game back was against his former team, the Saints, on Monday Night Football.
 The game was the first game in the Louisiana Superdome since Hurricane Katrina prevented its use for the entire 2005 regular season.
 Andersen scored the only Falcon points with a 26-yard field goal in the first quarter.
 In his second game back, Andersen made 5 of 5 field goals (matching his career-best for the ninth time), as well as both extra-point attempts.
 He was named NFC special teams player of the week, becoming the oldest player to earn the honor since the award was first introduced in 1984.
 He is the team record holder in points for the New Orleans Saints.

 On 16 December 2006, Andersen passed Gary Anderson to become the all-time leading scorer in NFL history.
 The following weekend, 24 December 2006, Andersen again passed Anderson to become the NFL's career leader in field goals made.
 On 17 September 2007, he again signed with the Falcons in an attempt to secure their unreliable kicking game.
 By the end of the regular season, he had made 25 of 28 field goals (89.3%), the most accurate season of his career.